harkaranmann/mannscan/SEO_AUDIT_REPORT.md

 ```

 ### Key Fellowship Features
-- ✅ "Visit our website at mannscanningcentre.com" prominently displayed
+- ✅ "Visit our website at mannscan.in" prominently displayed
 - ✅ Email application with pre-filled content
 - ✅ Clear eligibility criteria for Radiologists and Sonologists
 - ✅ Detailed curriculum and program highlights